Curation Tools

 User Guide: Diigo Video Library

-If students are required to use this software in a course an accessibility statement is required to be added to the course’s student resources.
-Web Accessibility
+Accessibility Statement Link: If students are required to use this software in a course an accessibility statement is required to be added to the course’s student resources.

 Evernote

 Description: Evernote is a downloadable application used to capture web clippings, email messages, and images; create and save to-do lists and project notes, and to perform any type of document or image management content that can be accessible from a computer or mobile devices.
-FYI - It was free, however, there is now a minimum price of $35 per year.
+FYI - There is a free version called Evernote Free.

 Why should faculty use it?
 Evernote is a user-friendly application that is ideal to save/share any type of document or image for collaboration or instruction with colleagues and students.
 It's a great place to save articles to read later, add notes/reminders for yourself, etc. You can take a picture on your phone and add it straight to Evernote, or save an email.